Measurement of the $D \to K^-\pi^+\pi^+\pi^-$ and $D \to K^-\pi^+\pi^0$ coherence factors and average strong-phase differences in quantum-correlated ${D\bar{D}}$ decays: Event selection and yield determination

 \subsection{Selection of double-tagged events}

 In order to determine the observables introduced in Sec.~\ref{sec:formalism}, double-tagged samples are collected by reconstructing one charm meson in its decay to a signal mode, and the other charm meson in its decay to a tag mode, which is classed as either flavour, $C\!P$, or self-conjugate.
 Flavour tags can be divided into like sign, where the kaon is of the same sign as the signal mode, or opposite sign.
 The latter category is used for normalisation purposes.
 Six categories of $C\!P$-even tags are reconstructed, including the quasi-eigenstate mode $D\to \pipipio$, and six $C\!P$-odd tags.
 Events containing both $D\to \kmpi$ and $C\!P$ tags are also reconstructed for normalisation purposes.
 The self-conjugate category contains one tag mode $D \to \kspipi$.
 The full list of tags used in the analysis is given in Table~\ref{tab:taglist}.
 Events containing a $K^0_L$ meson are reconstructed using a missing-mass technique, discussed below.
-All other double-tagged events are fully reconstructed.
+All other double-tagged events are fully reconstructed. $C\!P$-violation and matter-interaction effects within the neutral-kaon system are not considered because their impact on the measurements is negligible in comparison to the experimental sensitivity.
 Those mesons that decay within the detector are reconstructed through the modes: $\ks \to \pi^+\pi^-$, $\pi^0\to\gamma\gamma$, $\eta\to\gamma\gamma$ and $\pi^+\pi^-\pi^0$, $\omega\to\pi^+\pi^-\pi^0$, $\eta'\to\pi^+\pi^-\eta$ and $\gamma\pi^+\pi^-$, and $\phi \to K^+K^-$.

 Selected charged tracks must satisfy $|\cos\theta| < 0.93$, where $\theta$ is the polar angle with respect to the beam axis.
 The distance of closest approach of the track to the interaction point (IP) is required to be less than $10\,$cm in the beam direction and less than $1\,$cm in the plane perpendicular to the beam, except for tracks from $\ks$ candidates where the closest approach to the IP is required to be within $20\,$cm along the beam direction.
 Separation of charged kaons from charged pions is implemented by combining the d$E$/d$x$ measurement in the MDC and the time-of-flight information from the TOF.
 This information is used to calculate the probabilities $P_K$ and $P_\pi$ for the $K$ and $\pi$ hypothesis, respectively, and the track is labelled a $K$ ($\pi$) candidate if $P_K>P_\pi$ ($P_\pi>P_K$).